La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **lu'e la .bob. cmene la .bob.**
 > _A-symbol-for Bob is-the-name-of Bob._

-Last two examples mean the same.
+The last two examples mean the same.
 But this is different:

 > **la .bob. cu cmene la .bob.**
 > _Bob is the name of Bob._

 and says that Bob is both the name and the thing named, an unlikely situation.
 People are not names.

-**la'o** serves to mark non-Lojban names, for example the Linnaean binomial names (such as "Homo sapiens"), which are the internationally standardized names for species of animals and plants.
+**la'o** serves to mark non-Lojban names, for example, the Linnaean binomial names (such as "Homo sapiens"), which are the internationally standardized names for species of animals and plants.

 Internationally known names which can more easily be recognized by spelling rather than pronunciation, such as _Goethe_, can also appear in Lojban text with **la'o**: